MechanicalRabbit/DataKnots.jl/doc/src/primer.md

 ## Records & Labels

 Data objects can be created using the `Record` combinator.
 Values can be labeled using Julia's `Pair` syntax.
-The entire result as a whole may also be named.

     GM = Record(:name => "GARRY M", :salary => 260004)